Lokesh-26/ReYOLOv8/README.md

 [preprocessed datasets](https://drive.google.com/file/d/1dz5Vfv41xcgRYeYNTpyGjD_VwUa5Koe9/view?usp=sharing)
 # Evaluate the results of the paper

-First of all, you need to open the "yaml" file to the corresponding dataset you want to test and modify the paths to the location you are using.
+First of all, you need to open the "yaml" file for the corresponding dataset you want to test and modify the paths to the location you are using.
 Then, you can run:

 ```